Nayalaith/CV-Project/README.md

 3. Run the testing dataset through each model to obtain predictions.
 4. Present a selection of test examples along with insights into the model performances.

-You can use notebook **testing_models.ipynb** located in the **models** directory of this repository.
-You can also find the trained models at the following drive link: [Insert your drive link here].
+You can use  **testing_models.ipynb** located in the **models** directory of this repository.

 ---

+### 2. Train Your Own Models

+To generate your own dataset, you can use the notebook **Sudoku_Dataset_Generation.ipynb**, which is designed to create the Sudoku and non-sudoku dataset based on MNIST digits.

+For training your own models, the following notebooks are available in the **code** directory:

+- **CNN.ipynb**: This notebook contains the code to train the Convolutional Neural Network (CNN).
+- **autoencoder.ipynb**: This notebook contains the code to train the Auto-Encoder (AE).
+- **variational-autoencoder.ipynb**: This notebook contains the code to train the Variational Auto-Encoder (VAE).

 ## Conclusion
 This project demonstrated the efficacy of CNNs in classifying Sudoku and non-Sudoku images, particularly when combined with a larger and more diverse dataset.
 Despite initial struggles, the CNN significantly outperformed AE and VAE architectures, establishing its robustness and capacity for generalization.